Easy Homemade Croutons – For That Perfect Crunch!

 Instructions

-- Preheat the oven to 325°F. In a large bowl, toss together the bread cubes with oil, cheese, garlic, oregano, salt, and pepper in a bowl, coating evenly.4 slices whole wheat sourdough bread, 1 tbsp extra-virgin olive oil, 1 tbsp grated Parmesan cheese, 1 clove garlic, ½ tsp dried oregano, ½ tsp fine sea salt, ½ tsp ground black pepper
+- Preheat the oven to 375°F. Toss the bread cubes with olive oil and garlic powder, red pepper flakes, dried parsley, salt and pepper.1 cup whole wheat or sourdough bread, 1 tbsp extra-virgin olive oil, ½ tsp garlic powder, ½ tsp dried parsley, fine sea salt, ground black pepper

 - Spread the seasoned bread cubes in a single layer on a baking sheet.

-- Bake for 20-30 minutes, turning with a spatula every 10 minutes, until the croutons are golden brown and crisp.
+- Bake for 10 minutes, turning with a spatula or tossing halfway through, until the croutons are golden brown and crisp.

 - Cool on the baking sheet for 10 minutes.